 5.20.5.
 Prerequisites for certain solicitation process university level appeals.

 a.
 Prior to filing a university level appeal of a solicitation process decision or action under Sec.
-6.4.1. or 6.4.2., an allegedly aggrieved entity must timely submit a request for clarification or change under Sec.
-5.5. and receive a university decision on that request.
+5.20.4.a. or 5.20.4.b., an allegedly aggrieved entity must timely submit a request for clarification or change under Sec.
+5.4. and receive a university decision on that request.